DevMountain/sql-2-afternoon/README.md

 ### Black Diamond

-* Get all tracks on the playlist(s) called Music and show their name, genre name, album name, and artist name (at least 5 joins)
+* Get all tracks on the playlist(s) called Music and show their name, genre name, album name, and artist name (5 joins).

 ## Practice nested queries